hoangduytran/blender-manual/manual/render/cycles/render_settings/sampling.rst

    For denoising the image after rendering with the :doc:`Denoising node </compositing/types/filter/denoise>`, the :ref:`Data Render Passes <render_layers_passes_data>` also adapt to the selected denoiser.

-   :Open Image Denoise:
+   :OpenImageDenoise:
       Uses Intel's `Open Image Denoise <https://www.openimagedenoise.org/>`__,
-      an AI denoiser which runs on the CPU.
+      an AI denoiser.
+Typically provides the highest quality.
+Supports GPU acceleration on modern GPUs.

    :OptiX:
-      Uses an artificial intelligence algorithm to remove noise from renders.
-      It is based on the :ref:`render-cycles-gpu-optix` acceleration engine and therefore has the same GPU requirements as rendering with Optix.
+      Uses NVIDIA's OptiX AI denoiser.
+It has the same GPU requirements as rendering with OptiX, which includes a wider range of devices than OpenImageDenoise.

 .. _bpy.types.CyclesRenderSettings.use_preview_denoising:
 .. _bpy.types.CyclesRenderSettings.preview_denoiser: